elevena11/constraint-bound-reasoning/README.md

 **core/initialization.md**

-Follow the prompts exactly, one step at a time, in a live session with a reasoning system.
+Follow the prompts, one step at a time, in a live session with a reasoning system.

-Do not skip steps.
-Do not treat the text as descriptive.
-The structure only holds when derived in real time.

 Once initialized, the system can be used to explore any question under the same constraints.